Chocolate4U/Iran-sing-box-rules/README.md

 ## GeoIP
 - `geoip:ir`
-  Contains Iran IP addresses from Maxmind database and IP addresses of Iranian messengers such as `eitaa`, `rubika`, etc.
+  Contains Iran IP addresses from Maxmind and IP2Location databases and IP addresses of Iranian messengers such as `eitaa`, `rubika`, etc.

 - `geoip:private`
   Contains a list of local (LAN) IP addresses.